-- The contribution for 2020 will be equal to the 2019 contribution plus the dollar amount of premium increase to the \$3,000 deductible plan for single insurance. - For all other tiers, the contribution for 2020 will be equal to the 2019 contribution plus the dollar amount equal to 50% of the premium increase to the \$3,000 deductible plan. - The HRA contributions will increase to \$1,860 annually for single insurance.
-For all other tiers, the HRA contributions will increase to \$3,360 annually.
-If an employee elects a high deductible plan compatible with an HSA, an annual amount of \$360 will be contributed into an HSA. - In those situations where an employee would have been provided cashback (under the previous cafeteria benefit plan model), these dollars will now be placed into an HRA or HSA (depending on health insurance plan chosen by the employee).
+- The contribution for 2022 will be equal to the 2021 contribution plus the dollar amount of premium increase to the \$3,000 deductible plan for single insurance.
+The contribution for 2023 will be equal to the 2022 contribution plus the dollar amount of premium increase to the \$3,000 deductible plan for single insurance.
+The contribution for 2024 will be equal to the 2023 contribution plus the dollar amount of premium increase to the \$3,000 deductible plan for single insurance. - For all other tiers, the contribution for 2022 will be equal to the 2021 contribution plus the dollar amount equal to 50% of the premium increase to the \$3,000 deductible plan.
+The contribution for 2023 will be equal to the 2022 contribution plus the dollar amount equal to 50% of the premium increase to the \$3,000 deductible plan.
+The contribution for 2024 will be equal to the 2023 contribution plus the dollar amount equal to 50% of the premium increase to the \$3,000 deductible plan. - The HRA contributions will be \$1,860 annually for single insurance.
+For all other tiers, the HRA contributions will be \$3,360 annually.
+If an employee elects a high deductible plan compatible with an HSA, an annual amount of \$360 will be contributed into an HSA. - In those situations where an employee would have been provided cashback (under the previous cafeteria benefit plan model), these dollars will now be placed into an HRA or HSA (depending on health insurance plan chosen by the employee). - 17.3 If, during the period of January 1, 2022 through December 31, 2024, any other employee group is provided a level of county contribution that exceeds that set forth herein, the employees covered by this Agreement shall receive the higher level effective the same date.